nibrivia/jekyll-now/_posts/2016-02-15-targets---FiveThirtyEight-edition.md

 Future updates
 ---

-Within the next week, I will copy both the expectations and the national polls posts into their own, regularly updated pages.
+Within the next week, I will copy both the targets and the national polls posts into their own, regularly updated pages.
 On those pages, I will keep using the Cook Report's, these estimates and any future ones I may produce.
 At the end of the primary, I hope to have some meaningful conclusions about this process.
 I will update the pages with what conclusions I will draw depending on what results we get.